 $12,678

-The film traces two rogue ex-soldiers, Daniel Dravot (Connery) and Peachy Carnehan (Caine) who were former non-commissioned officers from the British Army, who’d set off in the 19th century British India, searching for adventure, but landing in far-off Kafiristan, where one is looked at as God and the other as King.
+The story follows two audacious ex-soldiers, Daniel Dravot (Connery) and Peachy Carnehan (Caine), who are former non-commissioned officers from the British Army.
+In 19th-century British India, they set out in search of fortune and adventure, ultimately finding themselves in remote Kafiristan, where fate crowns one as a god and the other as a king.

 Recommended: